Erreiip/odoo_order_file/README.md

 To reorder multiple directory: `py odoo_order_file.py <dir_name1> <dir_name2>...`<br><br>

 To reorder file/directory: `py odoo_order_file.py <file_name1 | dir_name1> <file_name2 | dir_name2> ...`<br>

+> [!WARNING]
+> The method that scan the directory is recursive so if a directory contain a symbolic link to himself it's going to crash